Leader Election via Unique Sink Orientation: Warm Up: Labelings for Trees and Chordal Graphs

-We give a simple certificate that guarantees a unique sink in the class of trees.
-While not new (e.g., one could easily construct a certificate following the self--stabilizing leader election algorithm of \cite{antonoiu1996trees}), we believe it gives a good intuition behind the certificates and proofs in the following sections.
-The certificate of each node consists of the orientation of edges incident to the node.
-A correct configuration is defined by two conditions, T\ref{rule:tree-all-edges-directed} and T\ref{rule:tree-one-neighbor}.
-If both T\ref{rule:tree-all-edges-directed},T\ref{rule:tree-one-neighbor} hold at every node of a tree $T$, then $T$ has a unique sink which we define to be the leader.
+We give a simple labeling that guarantees a unique sink in the class of trees.
+While not new (e.g., one could easily construct a certificate following the self--stabilizing leader election algorithm of \cite{antonoiu1996trees}), we believe it gives a good intuition behind the labelings and proofs in the following sections.
+The label of each node consists of the orientation of edges incident to the node.
+A configuration is correct in a tree $T$ if the following constraints are satisfied at every node.

 \begin{enumerate}[T1] \item Each edge is directed. \item For each vertex $v$, $v$ has at most one outgoing edge. \end{enumerate}